NicksPatties/portfolio-site/src/content/blog/no-more-powerpoint.md

 description: "Presentation software is clunky to me, so can I improve my process by using the terminal?"
 startDate: "2024-09-12PDT"
 pubDate: "2024-09-12PDT" # YYYY-MM-DDPDT
-published: false # Set to true when you're ready
+published: true # Set to true when you're ready
 heroImage: "/blog/no-more-powerpoint/cover.png"
 tags:
   - "presenting"